Strimzi Documentation Contributor Guide

 Upgrade instructions are provided for Strimzi and Kafka upgrades.

-The Configuring Strimzi guide (documentation/configuring/configuring.adoc) also contains a Custom Resource API Reference that describes the configuration properties for custom resources.
+The Strimzi Custom Resource API Reference guide describes the configuration properties for custom resources.

 include::modules/con-common-configuration-properties.adoc[leveloffset=+1]